Child Custody Attorney in Gilbert

 - In some cases, the child’s preference

 - The physical and mental health of each parent

 - The income of each parent

 - Each parent’s ability to provide for the child’s needs

 - Each parent’s ability to provide a safe and nurturing environment

 Determining Child Custody in Gilbert Divorces

 If you are working to reach an agreement regarding child custody out of court, you may be able to create a flexible, creative solution to custody and visitation that works with you, your spouse’s, and your children’s unique needs.
 This can be more difficult in court proceedings involving custody, but the right lawyer can positively affect your case in either event.
 This is why you need an attorney for your child custody case in Gilbert.

 When the court takes over a divorce and child custody dispute, the judge will make a ruling on what is in the best interests of the child.
 This ruling will be based upon each parent’s ability to care for the child both emotionally and financially, the mental and physical health of each parent, the needs of the child, the preference of the child in some cases, and the type of home environment each parent can provide for the child.
-If you have questions regarding your legal situation, contact our firm to schedule a free case evaluation.
+If you have questions regarding your legal situation, contact our firm to schedule a case evaluation.

 4365 E Pecos Rd Ste 138, Gilbert, AZ 85295